pikulev/nghtml2pug/README.md

 # nghtml2pug
 Converts angular **HTML** templates to **Pug** templating language (_formerly Jade_).

-## Important
+## Important: peer dependency
 It uses Angular HTML parser from `"@angular/compiler": "^7.2.15"`.
-So _there is a peer dependency_, make sure you have it installed.
+So *there is a peer dependency*, make sure you have it installed.

 Turns this :unamused:
 ```html